opensciencegrid/gracc-osg-reports/doc/developer-notes.md

 # Putting it together into a report

-The easiest way, then to write a report from these is to simply instantiate the report class from main() and then calling run_report from that instantiation.
+The easiest way, then to write a report from these is to simply instantiate the report class from main() and then to call run_report() from that instantiation.
 Without error handling, that might look like this:

 ```python
 def main():